Graduate Outcomes Survey 2018/19 (full-time UK students)

 You'll study core modules and build an innovative medical device in groups as part of a hands-on practical project.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

-In Year 3, you'll study three core modules and complete an individual project, developed in consultation with your supervisor.
-You'll also choose five option modules.
+In Year 3, you'll study a mix of core and option modules and complete an individual project, developed in consultation with your supervisor.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.